-Women's prisons INQUEST is calling for urgent action to save lives by ending the inappropriate use of imprisonment for women and redirecting resources from criminal justice into community-based services.
+Campaigns INQUEST Campaigns Women's prisons INQUEST is calling for urgent action to save lives by ending the inappropriate use of imprisonment for women, closing women's prisons and redirecting resources from criminal justice into community-based services.
 "Emily was struggling with her mental health from her early teens.
 She was sent to prison after she had a psychotic episode and set fire to herself, her mattress and curtains.
 There are many others like Emily who find it hard to cope with an illness.
-They need care and support, not a prison sentence." - Lynne Roscoe, grandmother of Emily Hartley who died in HMP New Hall in 2016 In May 2018 INQUEST published Still Dying on the Inside.
-The report re-frames deaths in custody as a form of violence against women and includes the stories of women who have died in prison.
-Highlighting the lack of action from successive governments to prevent deaths, we put forward a series of recommendations to close women’s prisons by redirecting resources from criminal justice to community-based services.
-"If Sarah had received the right care and support, rather than punishment, then she would still be alive.
-The whole system has to change so that other women don’t die." - Marilyn Reed, mother of Sarah Reed who died in HMP Holloway in 2016 We are campaigning to: Redirect resources from criminal justice to welfare, health, housing and social care.
+They need care and support, not a prison sentence."
+Lynne Roscoe, grandmother of Emily Hartley who died in HMP New Hall in 2016 "If Sarah had received the right care and support, rather than punishment, then she would still be alive.
+The whole system has to change so that other women don’t die."
+Marilyn Reed, mother of Sarah Reed who died in HMP Holloway in 2016 In May 2018 INQUEST published Still Dying on the Inside.
+The report includes the stories of women who have died in prison and puts forward the following recommendations; Redirect resources from criminal justice to welfare, health, housing and social care.
 Divert women away from the criminal justice system.
 Halt prison building and commit to an immediate reduction in the prison population.
 Review sentencing decisions and policy.
 Urgently review the deaths of women following release from prison.
 Ensure access to justice and learning for bereaved families.
-Build a national oversight mechanism for implementing official recommendations.
-Download sTILL DYING ON THE INSIDE (2018) News and resources: Media Release: INQUEST responds to inspection report on Styal prison, 05/11/18 Report: Still Dying on the Inside, May 2018 Article: 'Ending imprisonment of women', Huffington Post, 22/05/18 Report: Preventing the deaths of women in prison 2013 Report: Dying on the Inside, 2008 BANNER IMAGE CREDIT: 'Perception’ by artist Charlotte Nokes who died in HMP Peterborough in 2016.
+Build a national oversight mechanism for implementing official recommendations. .
+Download sTILL DYING ON THE INSIDE (2018) In June 2019, INQUEST produced a four page summary with updated figures. .
+DownloaD JUNE UPDATE (2019) Latest news: Access and search our media releases containing updates from casework and commentary on broader policy and campaign issues.
+Resources: Statistics: Deaths in women's prisons (England & Wales) 1990-date Report: Still Dying on the Inside UPDATE, June 2019, 2019 Report: Still Dying on the Inside, 2018 Article: 'Failing healthcare in jails is killing female prisoners', The Guardian, April 2019 Article: 'Ending imprisonment of women', Huffington Post, May 2018 Report: Preventing the deaths of women in prison 2013 Report: Dying on the Inside, 2008 See other related INQUEST campaigns: Prisons Now or never!
+Legal aid for inquests COVID-19 INQUEST is completely independent of government.
+We rely on regular donations to carry out our work.
+Support INQUEST and bereaved families in their fight for truth, justice, and accountability by becoming a regular donor today.
+DONATE BANNER IMAGE CREDIT: 'Perception’ by artist Charlotte Nokes who died in HMP Peterborough in 2016.
 Charlotte won several Koestler prizes for her art and described herself as the ‘the artist in residence’.